acteng/netgen/README.md

 From that point you can visualise the pmtiles in the website at [od2net.org](https://od2net.org) or other front-end application, as shown below.

+## Minimal od2net example

+For the purposes of testing it’s worth

 ## Adjusting uptake functions